cognitionbox/petra/README.md

 ```
 ##### PGraph #####
 A PComputer must take as input a PGraph and the input to start with.
-A PGraph has a pre-condition and a post-condition.
+A PGraph has a pre-condition and a post-condition, or a number of kases,
+each of which have both a pre-condition and a post-condition.
 The PGraph only starts if its pre-condition is met.
 A PGraph can also have multiple steps, where each step can be another PGraph or a PEdge.
 When a another PGraph or PEdge becomes a step of a higher-level PGraph,